vmhl87/vmhl87/README.md

 Hello!
-I'm Vincent Loh, a high school junior.
+I'm Vincent Loh, a high school senior.

 I make various little projects here and there, and also enjoy competitive programming (USACO, Codeforces, AtCoder).
 I also mantain [a little blog](https://vmhl87.github.io/starship)